-This year as gardening season approaches I decided to cut down on expenses and grow my seeds using toilet paper seed starter method.
-Today you are going to learn how simple and inexpensive it is to create this.
+As the gardening season approached, I decided to cut down on expenses and grow my seeds using the toilet paper seed starter method.
+Today, you will learn how simple and inexpensive it is to create this.

-Every year I tell my family and friends they need a veg garden because it doesn't cost much and also because watching something grow is therapeutic, and not hard at all.
+Every year I tell my family and friends they need a veg garden because it doesn't cost much and because watching something grow is therapeutic and not complex.

 This year we did the same thing, but my kids want to try and do the eggshells seed started again, but I'm not sure.
-I'm pretty sure I'll give in, and we will do it again and maybe this time it will more successful than last year.
+But, I'm pretty sure I'll give in, and we will do it again, and maybe this time it will be more successful than last year.

-This year I started my gardening early as my husband bought me an AeroGarden and it just took off from there.
-If you don't know what an AeroGarden you need to click on this link and find out all you can and then wait for a sale.
+This year, I started gardening early as my husband bought me an AeroGarden, and it just took off from there if you don't know what an AeroGarden you need to click on this link and find out all you can then wait for a sale.

-Below I will show you a quick tutorial on how to make a toilet paper seed starter that will work.
-Before you do make sure you follow these tips below:
+Below I will show you a quick tutorial on making a toilet paper seed starter that will work.
+Before you do, make sure you follow these tips below:

-- Make sure you have enough toilet paper roll for the amount you want.
+- Make sure you have enough toilet paper to roll for the amount you want.

 - Make sure you have enough space.